A brief look at how Heero and Duo are doing a month and a half after the end of the curse.

 “But also,” Heero added with a solemn smile, “don’t get into the habit of trying to find some way to pay me back for every little thing, or thinking you have a debt piling up.
 I take care of you because I love you, not because you’re then obligated to do something in return.
 We’re not business partners.”

 That was two I love you‘s in one conversation; Duo wondered how he’d so lucked out.
-Actually, on a larger scale, he wondered (and definitely not for the first time) how he’d so lucked out as to find someone like Heero — someone that could, after only what Duo considered a very imperfect explanation of his feelings under these circumstances, comprehend what he was going through, or at least act as if he did, and someone he loved so very much.
+Actually, on a larger scale, he wondered yet again how he’d so lucked out as to find someone like Heero — someone that could, after only what Duo considered a very imperfect explanation of his feelings under these circumstances, comprehend what he was going through, or at least act as if he did, and someone he loved so very much.

 Instead he said, “You’re the best, you know that?”
 He took another drink of the hilarious smoothie and added, “And so is this stuff.”

-Duo wasn’t quite finished with the previous topic, though, much as he would like to be.
+Duo hadn’t quite finished with the previous topic, though, much as he would like to be done.
 “Of course the real next step toward being a real person is to get that test taken so I can get a job.
 I think I’m about ready… hopefully the grammar parts won’t kill me…”

 “I’m sure you’ll do fine,” Heero reassured.
 “Even on the grammar parts.
 You’ve been studying that book until it’s falling apart, and highlighting half of every page.”